MI-OSiRIS/mi-osiris.github.io/documentation/index.md

 <p>
 <a href="s3fuse.html">Configuring an S3 fuse mount:</a>

-OSiRIS can provide Ceph storage accessible with the S3 protocol.
-The S3 fuse program will present S3 buckets as mounted filesystems though the standard http-based S3 protocol is used for all operations and typical S3 clients can also be used to access the same data.
+ The S3 fuse program will present S3 buckets as mounted filesystems though the standard http-based S3 protocol.
 </p>

 <h3>OSiRIS Setup Documentation</h3>

-Please check back later for more documentation on this topic.
+At this time we do not have detailed setup documentation for OSiRIS.
+However, all of the components used are publicly available.
+In cases where we wrote or modified our own components they are available from our <a href="https://github.com/MI-OSiRIS">Github repository</a>.